utshomax/postman-docs/src/pages/docs/live-insights/live-insights-overview.md

 ## Before you start

 * To use the Live Insights alpha, you need to be part of a team.
 If you don’t already have a team in Postman, see [Collaboration overview](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#creating-a-team) for instructions on how to set it up.
 Postman Free provides team setup with up to three users.
 If you weren’t already part of a team, create a team and contact [Live Insights Alpha team](live.insights.alpha@postman.com) to get access to the alpha.
-* To better help our team quickly improve our solution, it would be helpful if you add the [Live Insights Alpha Team](live.insights.alpha@postman.com) as a guest to your team.
-(There is no need to add our team as a full member.)
+* To better help the Live Insights team quickly improve the solution, it would be helpful if you add the [Live Insights Alpha Team](live.insights.alpha@postman.com) as a guest to your team.
+(There is no need to add the Live Insights team as a full member.)
 * If you feel comfortable, add the [Live Insights Alpha team](live.insights.alpha@postman.com) as a viewer on your live collections.
 See [Allowing external users to view collections](/docs/collaborating-in-postman/sharing/#allowing-external-users-to-view-collections) for more information.
-This will allow us to directly see your endpoints to improve your experience.
+This will allow the Live Insights team to directly see your endpoints to improve your experience.
 * If you’re working with multiple teams, make sure the Live Insights team is aware and gives you access to the team you want to use.
 * Log in with the email address confirmed with you in the alpha invite email.
-If you are not sure which email to use, contact [Live Insights Alpha team](live.insights.alpha@postman.com).
+If you aren't sure which email to use, contact [Live Insights Alpha team](live.insights.alpha@postman.com).
 * You can install the Live Collections Agent (LCA) after you create a new live collection.
 For more information, see [Get started](#get-started).

     > **WARNING:** Do not install the LCA on an existing curated collection because your existing curated endpoints will be overwritten.

 ## Known limitations

-We appreciate your patience with us as we build out the alpha.
+The Live Insights team appreciates your patience with as they build out the alpha.

 * Live Insights currently works only for REST APIs and not for gRPC or GraphQL.
 * Live Insights is currently focused on first-party APIs.
 * Postman generates a maximum of 10 folders per live collection, and 300 requests per folder.
-We’re working on expanding this.
+The Live Insights team is working on expanding this.
-* The Agent updates every 10 minutes, which means new endpoints will not be seen for up to 10 minutes.
-We’d love your feedback on whether you would like more frequent updates.
+* The Agent updates every 10 minutes, which means new endpoints won't be seen for up to 10 minutes.
+The Live Insights team would love your feedback on whether you would like more frequent updates.

 The following actions are currently unavailable but will be supported in the future.